Signs of Autism

 Children should be screened specifically for autism spectrum disorder at:

-Some symptoms that can show up in a screening for autism are found in observing developmental milestones.
-Some indicators can be:
+Some symptoms that can show up in

 Some of the most common symptoms of autism spectrum disorders revolve around social skills.
 An individual may display the following symptoms: